|La Petite White House||Self Catering||Flexible||3||7||1||Travelcot for one baby/infant|

 The bathroom/shower room (wet room) is on the first floor.

-There is a flat screen tv on the living room wall.
-Guests can watch French tv or over 100 UK freesat tv programmes.
+There is a flat screen TV on the living room wall.
+Guests can watch French TV or over 100 UK freesat TV programmes.
 We have also provided a BluRay dvd player and a wi-fi livebox

-We have provided a number of books (including tourist guides to the area), dvds, boardgames, beach towels, bucket, spade, beach games, a fishing rod and walking pole as well as spare light bulbs and batteries.
+We have provided a number of books (including tourist guides to the area), dvds, boardgames, beach towels, bucket, spade, beach games, a dartboard, a fishing rod and walking pole as well as spare light bulbs and batteries.

-There is a large gas bbq, a white collapsible metal table and an assortment of patio and collapsible camping chairs for outside use.
+There is a large gas BBQ, a white collapsible metal table and an assortment of patio and collapsible camping chairs for outside use.

 The sun shines on the terrace in the morning once it has risen over the walls of the chateau.
 It is in shade in the evening which is ideal for hot sunny summer evenings when you can watch the swifts wheeling above you around the walls of the chateau while you sip a glass of something cold and refreshing.